kythyria/rp-digimon-rainwings/organised-notes.md

 Parenthetically, this is why the Gennais prefer to tap children as tamers.
 Not only are the kids more likely to jump at the call to adventure, but they're more likely to have a mindset that lets them grow along with their friends/"mascots" without so many care mistakes.
 And care mistakes are a big deal: get it right, that Koromon becomes a legendary world-saving Wargreymon.
-Get it wrong, you get a Machinedramon willing to *use* that city-flattening destructive power, or worse.
+Get it wrong, you get a Machinedramon willing to *use* that city-flattening destructive power, or worse (managing to somehow kill the mon is, in a needs-of-the-many sort of way, one of the better possible results).

 This connection flows another way: digimon protect their tamers even if that protection couldn't have any physical basis.
 If you have a digimon, you gain the toughness needed for feats like riding your Greymon into battle, or even *lifting* Zudomon's hammer much less hammering things with it.